2023 Solar Incentives Guide for St. Cloud, MN - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have heard of.
+Federal solar incentives are likely the first thing that you think of when you think about solar incentives.
 The Federal Solar Investment Tax Credit, or ITC, is likely the most commonly known federal solar incentive.
-The ITC allows you to claim a tax credit for a specific percentage of your solar system's cost.
+The ITC provides a tax credit for a set percentage of the cost of your solar system.

-The ITC was originally for 30% of the cost of installing a solar system, although that number has fluctuated slightly over the last few years between 26-30%.
+The ITC initially applied to 30% of the total cost of solar panel installation, and has fluctuated slightly over time between 26-30%.
 The percentage you qualify for will depend on when your solar system was installed.
-The total installation cost includes the panels themselves as well as the cost of equipment, accessories and labor.
+The cost of installation includes the panels themselves as well as the cost of equipment, labor and accessories.
 There is no maximum amount you can claim.
-The ITC applies to solar systems installed after January 1, 2006 on your primary or secondary residence.
-The residence must be in the United States and owned by you.
+The ITC applies to solar panels installed after January 1, 2006, on your primary or secondary residence.
+The residence must be owned by you and in the United States.

 More information about the new Inflation Reduction Act can be found here.
-Your local St. Cloud solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it applies to you.
+Your local St. Cloud solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives